-Will the Legislative Gazette return to print?
-In this episode of The LG Wire podcast, join staff reporter Nancy Mac Innes and Editor-in-Chief Darren Johnson as they look to the future of the ...
+In this episode of The LG Wire, join the Wire's producer and host Alex Genovese and Editor-in-Chief Darren Johnson as they ...

 Photo by Darren McGee, courtesy of the Governor’s Office Additionally, the law will require that any denial of a homeowner’s application to install an EV charger ...